MatthewDahl/fastify-esm-types-repro/README.md

 ## Related Issue

-See the full discussion at: [fastify-cli issue link]
+See the full discussion at: https://github.com/fastify/fastify-cli/issues/781